Leadership Skills: Definitions and Examples

 3. Relationship building (or team building)

 Leadership requires the ability to build and maintain a strong and collaborative team of individuals working toward the same goal.
 Team building requires other leadership strengths, like effective communication skills and conflict resolution.
-Relationship building is potentially one of the most important skills to a leadership role as it makes communication of tasks, responsibilities and goals more effective.
+Relationship building is potentially one of the most important skills in a leadership role as it makes the communication of tasks, responsibilities and goals more effective.
 Once you understand each other, you will benefit by being able to assess strengths, delegate tasks and complete your goals more seamlessly.
 A successful leader who is adept at relationship building will also have the following skills:

 Good leaders are skilled at problem-solving issues that arise on the job.
 Effective problem solving often requires staying calm and identifying a step-by-step solution.
 Problem-solving skills can help leaders make quick decisions, resolve obstacles with their team and external teams alike, and ensure projects are completed on time, according to the specifications.
 Leaders who are effective problem-solvers also have the following skills: